 The retirement benefit under the Benefit Restoration Plan is paid in a lump sum.
 Like the Pension Plan, the benefit payable under the Benefit Restoration Plan normally is distributed when the participant reaches age 65.
-Participants may receive an early distribution of their retirement benefit when they reach age 55 and elect to retire with at least five years of service, but such early retirement benefit is reduced based on the participant's age and years of service.
+Participants may receive an early distribution of their retirement benefit when they reach age 55 and elect to retire with at least five years of service, but such early retirement benefit is reduced based on the participant's age.
+Prior to 2014, the benefit reduction for early retirement was based on the participant's age and years of service.
+This was changed as of January 1, 2014 to a more standard reduction schedule that is based only on age.